AntonioSimonetti/QuizAppBE/README.md

 This is the backend repository for the Quiz application.
 The app was created as an exercise to practice developing full-stack applications and to explore new technologies.
 It is built using ASP.NET Core .NET 8 and hosted on Azure.
 The backend interfaces with an SQL database, also hosted on Azure, to manage and store expense data.

-You can test the app live here: // not available yet!
+You can test the app live here: https://quizappfe-dmhrdjdxhmdfabgf.eastus-01.azurewebsites.net/
 <br>
 or
 <br>